cncf/glossary/content/en/style-guide/_index.md

 status: Feedback Appreciated
 ```

-# Category
+### Category

-The **category** label will come after the status label, its contents will be capitalized, and consist of the following options:
+The **category** label will come after the status label.
+Its value should be capitalized and consist of the following options:

 - Technology
 - Property